Rule 12: First - Degree Murder Trial Reports and Appeals in Capital Cases.

-The Court shall set the date of execution no less than thirty (30) days from the date of the order granting the State's motion.
+Upon the grant of a State's motion to set an execution date, Court shall set the date of execution no less than thirty (30) days from the date of the order granting the State's motion.
 Where the date set by the Court for execution has passed by reason of a stay or reprieve, this Court shall sua sponte set a new date of execution when the stay or reprieve is lifted or dissolved, and the State shall not be required to file a new motion to set an execution date.
-Any new date of execution shall be no less than seven (7) days from the date of the order setting the new execution date.
+In the latter event, any new date of execution shall be no less than seven (7) days from the date of the order setting the new execution date.

 The State Attorney General shall provide a copy of any judicial or executive order staying the execution or granting a reprieve to the Office of the Clerk of the Appellate Courts in Nashville.
 The Clerk shall expeditiously furnish a copy of the order to the Warden of the Riverbend Maximum Security Institution.
 In addition, the State Attorney General shall expeditiously provide a copy of any judicial or executive order lifting or dissolving the stay or reprieve to the Office of the Appellate Court Clerk in Nashville.

 [As amended by order filed November 25, 1987; by order filed June 1, 1992; by order filed October 2, 1996; by order filed October 29, 1997; by order filed May 27, 1999; by order filed October 27, 2000; by order filed March 5, 2003; and by order filed December 20, 2013, effective January 1, 2014; and by order filed March 25, 2015 effective July 1, 2015].